Cape Fear River

 The Cape Fear River is the only river in North Carolina that supported inland commercial navigation, three navigation locks operated by the U.S. Army Corps of Engineers were built in the early 1900s to facilitate commercial barge traffic on the river up to Fayetteville.
 No barges have operated on the river in more than a decade.
 The locks significantly alter the river from Fayetteville to the tidal zone impairing ecological functions of the lower river and are major impediments to fish, blocking access to the habitat of migratory fish.

-The threats that the river faces are interconnected, and these connections reveal a web of opportunities that to be pursued and untangled to resolve the problems.
+The threats that the river faces are interconnected, and these connections reveal a web of opportunities that are to be pursued and untangled to resolve the problems.
 American Rivers’ long-term goal for the Cape Fear River is to balance the basin’s water supply needs with the availability of clean water for both people and nature while encouraging the communities that live near the river to embrace it as a natural resource to enjoy and protect.
 We use an integrated river management approach that uses the dynamic connections between the threats to resolve the problems.
 This approach to water management creates holistic, coordinated water systems that maximize economic, social, and environmental benefits in an equitable and sustainable manner.

 In the upper reaches of the Cape Fear basin we are pursuing an integrated water management strategy to restore the Haw River and balance the demands of human and natural communities to find the value in a healthy river system.